ninarina12/phononDoS_tutorial/README.md

 ## Tutorial: Predicting phonon DoS with Euclidean neural networks
 ### 2021 MRS Fall Meeting | Symmetry-aware neural networks for the material sciences

-This tutorial is presented through an interactive Jupyter Notebook.
+This tutorial is presented through an interactive Jupyter notebook.
 We invite you to follow along with the code examples through either of the two options below:

 #### 1. Run in Google Colaboratory
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ninarina12/phononDoS_tutorial/blob/main/phononDoS_colab.ipynb)